Expurple/smawg/docs/hooks.md

 # but this leads to horrible recursing stack traces.
 ```

-You can find other examples in tests and in pre-0.14.0 `smawg.cli` sources.
+You can find other examples in tests and in pre-0.14.0 `smawg/cli.py` sources.